JasonW77/CSCI_1110_OOP_Coursework/FinalProject/README.md

 and places them in a 5x5 grid, choosing first an "x" axis and then a "y" axis.(0-4 respectively)

-The second player will choose the placement of the bombs or mines to try and sink the ships. they have 5 more bombs than ships placed to try and sink player ones ships.
+The second player will choose the placement of the bombs or mines to try and sink the ships. they have 5 more bombs than ships placed to try and sink player one's ships.

 [Caption of Image](Battleshipscreenshot.png)